Vernon W. Holschbach

-Vernon W. "Vern" Holschbach (October 17, 1926 – April 28, 2014) was an American bricklayer and Democratic politician.
+Vernon W. "Vern" Holschbach (October 17, 1926 – April 28, 2014) was an American construction worker and Democratic politician from Manitowoc, Wisconsin.
 He represented Manitowoc County in the Wisconsin State Assembly for 12 years (1981–1993).

-Biography
+He was the author of Wisconsin's lemon law.
+Earlier in his life, he was president of the International Union of Bricklayers and Allied Craftworkers local in Manitowoc and served 12 years on the Manitowoc County board of supervisors.

+Early life

-Born in Manitowoc, Wisconsin, Holschbach graduated from Lincoln High School and attended Manitowoc County's Lakeshore Technical College.
+Vern Holschbach was born, raised, and lived most of his life in Manitowoc, Wisconsin.
+He attended St. Boniface parochial grade school and graduated from Lincoln High School in 1944.
+He went on to attend college at Manitowoc County's Lakeshore Technical College.
 He was employed as a bricklayer and mason and became an active member of the International Union of Bricklayers and Allied Craftworkers, and was elected president of the local.

-He was elected to the Manitowoc County Board of Supervisors in 1968 and served until his election to the Assembly in 1980.
-He served in the Assembly until 1993.